MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-accounts-in-the-general-ledger.md

 |Production|Machine Centre/Work Centre|Direct Cost|WIP Account|Direct Cost Applied|
 |Production|Machine Centre/Work Centre|Indirect Cost|WIP Account|Overhead Applied|

-## Assembly Costs are Always Actual
+## <a name="assembly-costs-are-always-actual" />Assembly Costs are Always Actual
  As shown in the table above, assembly postings are not represented in interim accounts.
 This is because the concept of work in progress (WIP) does not apply in assembly output posting, unlike in production output posting.
 Assembly costs are only posted as actual cost, never as expected cost.

  For more information, see [Design Details: Assembly Order Posting](design-details-assembly-order-posting.md).

-## Calculating the Amount to Post to the General Ledger
+## <a name="calculating-the-amount-to-post-to-the-general-ledger" />Calculating the Amount to Post to the General Ledger
  The following fields in the **Value Entry** table are used to calculate the expected cost amount that is posted to the general ledger:

 -   Cost Amount (Actual)